Easy Parmesan Zucchini Fritters Recipe (Healthy Yogurt Dill Sauce)

 Step 1: Make the Yogurt Sauce

-If you choose to enjoy this recipe along with our favorite dill, lemon, garlic yogurt sauce – I highly suggest you make the sauce well in advance of the zucchini fritters!
-The day prior, or at least a few hours beforehand if possible.
-By allowing a resting period in the refrigerator, the flavors meld and explode on a whole new level!
-Plus, then it is ready and waiting when your fritters are done.
+If you want to serve your zucchini fritters with our yogurt sauce, I highly suggest you make the sauce in advance.
+(The day prior, or at least a few hours beforehand if possible.)
+The flavor is especially excellent when it’s allowed to sit and meld for a while Plus, then it is ready and waiting when your fritters are done.

-For the simple instructions on how to make it, see this article: βHealthy Yogurt Dipping Sauce (or Dressing) with Dill, Garlic, & Lemonβ
+For the simple instructions on how to make it, see: Healthy Yogurt Dipping Sauce (or Dressing) with Dill, Garlic, & Lemon

 If you aren’t up for making a special sauce, the zucchini fritters are also excellent with a dollop of plain yogurt, sour cream, guacamole, marinara, hummus – or simply enjoy them plain!